Kip Turner is in his sixth season at Virginia and his 11th season under Lars Tiffany.

 A 2007 graduate of the University of Virginia with a bachelor’s degree in government, Turner was a four-year letterwinner for the Cavaliers.
-He was the UVA defensive MVP in 2006, leading the Cavaliers to the ACC Championship and NCAA title.
-Turner was an All-ACC first team selection in 2007, and named to the All-ACC Tournament team in 2006 and 2007.
+He was a USILA Third Team All-American and the UVA defensive MVP in 2006, leading the Cavaliers to the ACC Championship and NCAA title.
+Turner was a First Team All-ACC selection and USILA All-American Honorable Mention in 2007, and named to the All-ACC Tournament Team in 2006 and 2007.

 Turner was inducted into the Severn High School Hall of Fame in the spring of 2016 for his achievement in soccer, ice hockey and lacrosse.
 Turner is married to Emy Deyhle Turner and the couple has one daughter.